miller-me/lab-resources/Bulk_RNASeq_DifferentialExpression/Step_1_QualityTrimming.md

 When `fastqc` is finished, `scp` your `.html` files to your local computer [like you did earlier](#export-and-view-your-fastqc-results) and check them out.
 If you batch-processed all files using the script above, you can again move and rename the `slurm` output file.
-For 12 paired read files ranging from 620 - 801 MB each, `fastqc` took about 30 minutes and utilized 3.8 GB of memory.
+As above, this shouldn’t take very long.

 ## Next steps